-- VALIDITY \in coNP.

-- If φ is not valid, it can be disqualified very succinctly: a truth assignment that does not satisfy it.

-- SAT COMPLEMENT \in coNP.

-- SAT COMPLEMENT is the complement of SAT.

-- The disqualification is a truth assignment that satisfies it.

-- HAMILTONIAN PATH COMPLEMENT \in coNP.

-- The disqualification is a Hamiltonian path.
+- SAT COMPLEMENT \in coNP. - SAT COMPLEMENT is the complement of SAT. - Or, the disqualification is a truth assignment that satisfies it. - Hamiltonian path complement \in coNP. - HAMILTONIAN PATH COMPLEMENT is the complement of HAMILTONIAN PATH. - Or, the disqualification is a Hamiltonian path.